exilesprx/blockchain/README.md

 - End to end testing
     - Scheduler
         - Produces transactions every X secones (start with manual entry at first)
+- Process
+    - update to use nodemon
+    - update to use ts-node
+    - update to use npm dev and npm dev:debug
+    - remove ts building in container image
 - Notes
     - Consumers/miners
         - MULTIPLE CONSUMERS MUST BE ON THE SAME GROUP TO MINE THE SAME PARTITION